On the structure and classification of Bernstein algebras: Introduction

-(such an idempotent $\Omega$ we called it a \emph{Bernstein operator} on the $4$-algebra $(V, \cdot)$).
+for all $x\in N$.
+Such an idempotent $\Omega$ we called it a \emph{Bernstein operator} on the $4$-algebra $(N, \cdot)$.
 The weight of the algebra defined by \equref{ooo} is given by $\omega (f) := 1$ and $\omega (e_i) := 0$, for all $i\in I$. \thref{calssific} describes the set of all morphisms between two such Berstain algebras: in particular, we give necessary and sufficient conditions for two Bernstein algebras to be isomorphic.
-Based on this, the automorphism group of any Bernstein algebra is described explicitely as a subgroup of the canonical semidirect product of groups $(V, +) \ltimes {\rm GL}_k (V)$ in \coref{autodesc}.
-The second main result is \thref{clasifgen}: the set of types of isomorphism of all Bernstein algebras of dimension $1 + |I|$ is explicitely described and parameterized.
+Based on this, the automorphism group of any Bernstein algebra is described explicitly as a subgroup of the canonical semidirect product of groups $(N, +) \ltimes {\rm GL}_k (N)$ in \coref{autodesc}.
+The second main result is \thref{clasifgen}: the set of types of isomorphism of all Bernstein algebras of dimension $1 + |I|$ is explicitly described and parameterized.
 The results of this paper provided a new and efficient method of classification of finite dimensional Bernstein algebras, different from the one existing in the literature \cite{corte, Hol, Lj01, WB}: several illustrative examples are given and a list of open problems arising from our approach is proposed.
+For instance, applying our approach and the classical Jordan theory we prove that there exist precisely $n+1$ types of isomorphism of Bernstein algebras of dimension $n+1$ whose bar-ideal is an abelian algebra and their automorphisms groups are explicitly described.